dokipen/tubing/README.rst

     MySource = sources.MakeSourceFactory(MyReader)

-Now it can be used in a pipeline!
+Now it can be used in a apparatus!

 .. code-block:: python